 The State’s courthouses also have public access to research terminals where researchers can view filed documents for free.
 Hard copies of documents cost $0.10 per page, with a minimum charge of $3.00.

-How to Look Up People’s Bankruptcy Records in Hawaii?
+How To Look Up Bankruptcy Records in Hawaii

 The U.S. federal judiciary maintains Hawaii bankruptcy records on its “Public Access to Court Electronic Records” (PACER) system.
 To access those records, users must register and create a PACER account.
 Users can request downloaded copies of documents in specific Hawaii bankruptcy cases at a cost of $0.10 per page.